Japan Airports: Narita International Airport (Tokyo) Arrivals & Departures

 If you have already purchased a Japan Rail Pass in your home country, exchange it for a rail pass at the JR View Plaza Travel Service Center, or the normal JR ticket counter if View Plaza is closed.
 The Narita Express is free with a Japan Rail pass.
 Also, you can make any ongoing JR reservations right here.

-The Keisei Skyliner Airport Express to Narita Airport takes about 60 minutes (1,920 yen).
+The Keisei Skyliner Airport Express runs between Narita Airport and Ueno Station, on the Narita Sky Access Line, and takes about 45 minutes (2,470 yen).
 Unlike JR trains, smoking is allowed at the front and back cars (1 and 8).

-Keisei's ordinary limited express will get you there in 75-80 minutes (1,000 yen).
+Keisei's ordinary limited express will get you there in 75-80 minutes (1,030 yen).
 No smoking.
-You can use a Passnet card on this train.
+You can use a pre-paid Suica card on this train.

 The Keisei line connects with the JR line at Nippori and Ueno stations.
 The changeover to the JR Yamanote line is easier at Nippori as you do not have to leave the station.
 Changing over at Ueno means exiting the station and crossing the road.
 However, if you are taking a shinkansen (bullet train), change at Ueno.

-There are many bus routes in to Tokyo.
-Fares begin at 1,200 yen.
+There are many bus routes into Tokyo.
+Fares begin at 1,000 yen.
 Except at rush hour, the journey to most points in Tokyo should take about 90 minutes.
 If you are booked into a fairly major hotel, this can be the most convenient and hassle-free door-to-door option.
 Also, bus is the easiest way to transfer to Haneda Airport in Tokyo Bay.

 Tokyo | Kyoto | Osaka | Fukuoka | Hakone | Himeji | Hiroshima | Kamakura | Kobe | Nagasaki | Nagoya | Nara | Niigata | Nikko | Oita & Beppu | Okinawa | Saitama | Sakurajima | Sapporo | Sendai | Shizuoka | Shodoshima | Tsukuba | Yanagawa | Yokohama